christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 Diving deeper into the activation patching results, focusing on the residual stream/midstream, blue regions indicate where patching helped the model get closer to the correct prediction (basket), while red regions show where patching hurt (pushing it towards box).
-The clean run is the uncorrupted input—where the model gets things right ("John thinks the cat is on the box").
+The clean run is the uncorrupted input—where the model gets things right (`John thinks the cat is on the basket`).
 The corrupted run comes from swapping adjacent tokens, which messes up the sentence’s meaning and leads to wrong answers.
 The goal is to patch activations from the clean run into the corrupted one at various layers and sequence positions and see how much it improves the model’s logit difference (i.e., how much closer it gets to predicting the correct answer).

 Patching the `box` token at layer 1 gives a massive boost, almost recovering full performance.
-But, as we move to later layers, the **most impactful patching** happens at the final `the` token before the blank. **This shift hints at something important:** the model first focuses on where the `cat` was (`on the box`), and later on, it shifts to what word needs to be filled in (`basket` vs. `box`).
+But, as we move to later layers, the **most impactful patching** happens at the final `the` token before the blank where the model's prediction would go. **This shift hints at something important:** the model first focuses on where the `cat` was (`on the box`), and later on, it shifts to what word needs to be filled in (`basket` vs. `box`).
 There’s a super interesting pattern—starting from the `box` token in layer 0 and running up to the final `the` token in layer 25.
 This implies a distinct computational flow across the model’s layers.
-Early on, (layers 0-5) it’s all about the `box` token (likely where the model locks in the idea that the cat was on the box).
+Early on, (layers 0-10) it’s all about the `box` token (likely where the model locks in the idea that the cat was on the box).

- Between layers 5-20, the patching impact spreads more evenly across tokens.
-This is probably where the model’s pulling everything together, building up a complete understanding of what’s going on.
+ Between layers 10-20, the patching impact spreads more evenly across tokens.
+This is probably where the model’s pulling everything together, building up a complete understanding of what’s going on and learning about the `box` vs `basket` contradiction.
 Then, by layers 20-25, the focus shifts hard onto the final `the` token—this is where the model's deciding which word (`basket` vs. `box`) to predict.
 While patching `box` is super helpful in early layers, it starts to hurt later on (negative blue regions).
 It seems like **the model needs to remember the original cat position** (`box`) early on but **then "forget" it** by the end to make the right call (`basket`).
 This shows how the model's thinking evolves layer by layer.

 One cool takeaway is how localized the effect is—patching just a few tokens or layers can fix a lot of the model’s mistakes.
 It’s not spreading out the info evenly across the whole network.
 Instead, there’s a very directed flow of information from `box` to `the` over time.